How To Wash Towels

 Shaking excess water out of your towels before putting them in the dryer will help fluff the terry loops and keep them absorbent.

-Excessive heat wears down towel fibers.
-If they're hot (not warm) to the touch coming out of the dryer, you've overdried them.
+Excessive heat wears down towel fibers if they're hot (not warm) to the touch coming out of the dryer, you've overdried them.

 Skip the Silicone Softeners

 Some fabric softeners contain water-repellent silicone, the death knell for towel absorbency.
-So skip the fabric softeners when drying a load of towels.
+So, skip the fabric softeners when drying a load of towels.

 Let Towels Hang Out After Use